Khabarovsk United Air Group Flight 3949: Start of failure

 During the climb, the aircraft instantaneously began a progressive bank towards the left.
 The crew, who had faced similar situations on prior flights, simply rolled the aircraft's control column to the right to level the wings.
 However, the aircraft kept banking towards the left, causing the control column to be turned even more to the right to prevent the aircraft from rolling over.
 It eventually reached an angle greater than the crew could normally handle, at one point reaching an angle of 30 degrees.

 Seeing the significant asymmetry, Captain Sumarokov opined that they should work with a fuel transfer from the left wing tank to the right wing tank to counteract the bank angle, which was agreed upon by all of the crew.
 The crew had faced the same situation on prior flights, and the same exact action, commencing a fuel transfer, had been done before.
 On those flights, they successfully managed to balance the aircraft.
 After completing the transfer, the crew continued the flight.

 The autopilot, which had been engaged earlier, sensed that the aircraft began to turn towards the right instead, causing the system to deflect the control column to the left.
 The bank angle, however, became progressively steeper, reaching 15 degrees.
 Exceeding the maximum angle that the autopilot could handle, the bank angle could not be controlled any longer, and the aircraft turned further to the right.
 The crew was conducting the pre-landing checklist and didn't notice that the aircraft had turned to the right instead of the left.

 Plunge

 As the pilots were diverting their attention to the pre-landing checklist, the bank angle continued to increase.
 It eventually reached an angle of more than 30 degree, prompting the aircraft's system to alert the crew on the issue by illuminating the warning lights.
-Both crew didn't react to the ligthts, but Captain Sumarokov sensed that something was wrong as the large bank angle had caused him to sense that the aircraft was excessively banking, causing him to order First Officer Revidovich to "slow down".
+Both crew didn't react to the lights, but Captain Sumarokov sensed that something was wrong as the large bank angle had caused him to sense that the aircraft was excessively banking, causing him to order First Officer Revidovich to "slow down".